The Latest

 • Two general admission tickets to Adventure Science Center for future use

-WiTT, Women in Technology of Tennessee, will be rewarding two scholarships to Tennessee high school students, with preference given to those pursuing technology-related careers.
-The winning award will be $5,000 with the runner-up receiving $2,500.
+Since launching in 2003, TWISTER has impacted more than 1,450 young women and over 400 professional women have volunteered as presenters.
+In addition, WiTT, Women in Technology of Tennessee, will reward two scholarships to Tennessee high school students, with preference given to those pursuing technology-related careers.
+The winning award is $5,000 and the runner-up will receive $2,500.
 Scholarship recipients will be introduced and awarded by WITT representatives during TWISTER.
-More information about scholarships can be found here and submissions must be received by January 21.

 For more information, visit adventuresci.org/explore/twister.